roseyume/tails-of-kafka/README.md

 Objective: Partitioning enables parallelism, allowing you to produce and consume from multiple partitions simultaneously.

-- Recreate the topic 'NeighborhoodUpdates' with 5 partitions instead of 1
+- Recreate the topic 'NeighborhoodUpdates' with 6 partitions instead of 1
 - Create 2 producers configured for the topic 'NeighborhoodUpdates' and use the 💬 button to send messages

 ## 📦 Scenario 5: Bad Server
-"There were bugs in the server so I helped take care of them 😊" ~ Whiskers
+"There were bugs in the server so I helped take care of them 😊" ~ Buddy

 To ensure high availability and fault tolerance, Kafka uses replication.
 Each partition has: